Promote the Health and Well-being of Children

 "Pediatric nursing is caring about, and focusing on, the child receiving healthcare to promote health, well-being, and synchrony with their environment."

--Dr. Robert J. Sylvester, DNP, CPNP-PC, Faculty and PNP Track Director
+-Dr. Robert J. Sylvester, PNP Specialty Track Director

 Doctoral-prepared pediatric primary care nurse practitioners provide primary care to children within a community setting acting as their primary care provider or skilled clinician in a specialty care setting.
 The Pediatric Primary Care track builds from a strong foundation in nursing science in order to provide primary care for children from infancy through young adulthood.
 Pediatric care, treatment, and clinical services will be taught with a focus on the respect of children and family needs.
 This specialty track is completed in three years, including two summer semesters.